google/zetasql/docs/query-syntax.md

 Tip: We recommend that engines implementing this specification don't allow entities to specify `k_threshold`.

-`k_threshold` computes a noisy entity count for each group and eliminates groups with few entities from the output.
+The `k_threshold` differential privacy parameter computes a noisy entity count for each group and eliminates groups with few entities from the output.
 Use this parameter to define how many unique entities must be included in the group for the value to be included in the output.

 #### `kappa` or `max_groups_contributed`
 <a id="dp_kappa"></a>